openshift/enhancements/enhancements/installer/rhel8_worker_support.md

 This enhancement proposes to add traditional RHEL 8 Server support for deploying worker/infra nodes with [openshift-ansible].
-OpenShift will be deployed and upgraded on RHEL 8 nodes using the same [Ansible playbook process][adding-rhel-compute] however, OpenShift RPM content will be delivered using an image in the release payload.
+OpenShift will be deployed and upgraded on RHEL 8 nodes using the same [Ansible playbook process][adding-rhel-compute].

 ## Motivation

-The process of scaling up traditional RHEL 8 worker nodes by using containerized OpenShift content will provide a better user experience than configuring OpenShift RPM repositories on hosts.
 Using the [existing process][adding-rhel-compute] will allow near-term support of RHEL 8 nodes while developing enhanced longer-term RHEL 8 support.

 ### Goals

-1. Implement an os-content image for RHEL 8 OpenShift RPMs or files.
 1. Update [openshift-ansible] scaleup.yml and upgrade.yml playbooks to support traditional RHEL 8 workers

 ### Non-Goals